hotdoy/grav-theme-wheat/README.md

 It uses no build tool, no framework of any kind, only needs a basic LAMP setup, uses Github Actions for automatic deployment and takes about 30 minutes to setup.
 Wheat is mostly aimed at front-end developers or anyone familiar with HTML, CSS, Twig, Javascript and Grav in general.

+> ⚠️ I am in the process of restructuring the docs so things might get a bit bumpy.

 ## Docs (WIP)

 - [Creating a new project](https://github.com/hotdoy/grav-theme-wheat/blob/main/docs/00-creating-a-new-project.md)